mkierzenka/SWDevProj/report/doc.md

 DataFrame will be serialized and stored under its key in the distributed system.

 Fields:
-* DistributedArray (to hold columns)
+* ColumnArray (to hold columns)
-* KVStore: to look up data using the keys in the DistributedArray
+* KVStore: dataframe passes store to classes that need it for data lookup; static initialization methods add key-value pair to the store
 * Schema: keeps track of the DataFrame's column structure
 * Key: key for this dataframe in the store; will be used to create the keys for the frame's columns' chunks